Nixon-Joseph/Xamarin.Cross.Charts/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## TODO: Versioning
+## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/Nixon-Joseph/Xamarin.Cross.Charts/tags).

 ## TODO: Authors